 Currently rather poor despite regulation

 Stress the need to record end of operations

+Determine and advocate for the Essential Elements of Information (EEI) required for a meaningful registration that supports the tenets of successful STM, specifically unique space object identification and recognition.

+Reduce the number of objects unidentified at launch, which thus cannot be registered

 Potential recommendation: could there be a systematic pre-registration prior to any launch?